Nancy (film)

-Nancy is a 2018 American mystery drama film written and directed by Christina Choe in her debut feature film.
-It stars Andrea Riseborough, J. Smith-Cameron, Ann Dowd, John Leguizamo, and Steve Buscemi.
-It had its world premiere at the Sundance Film Festival on January 20, 2018.
-It was released on June 8, 2018, by Samuel Goldwyn Films.
+Nancy is a 2018 American psychological drama film written and directed by Christina Choe in her feature directorial debut.
+It stars Andrea Riseborough (who also co-produced) in the title role, with J. Smith-Cameron, Ann Dowd, John Leguizamo, and Steve Buscemi in supporting roles.
+It follows a serial imposter who, blurring lines between fact and fiction, becomes increasingly convinced she was kidnapped as a child.